Death in Holy Orders

-Death in Holy Orders is a 2001 detective novel in the Adam Dalgliesh series by P. D. James.
+Death in Holy Orders is a 2001 detective novel by P.D.
+James, the eleventh book in the Adam Dalgliesh series.

 Setting

 The novel is mainly set in and around an Anglo-Catholic theological college, Saint Anselm's, on the windswept coast of East Anglia.
-It provides an insight into the structure of the Church of England and its training of students, known as ordinands, for religious ministry.

 Plot

 Dalgliesh visits Saint Anselm's in a semi-official capacity to follow up the death of a student some time previously as the student's father was not satisfied with the verdict.
 Whilst there, a visiting archdeacon is murdered.
 Dalgliesh is assigned the investigation, summoning DI Miskin and DI Tarrant from London to assist, as well as local officers.
-Initial suspicion falls on one of the priests who run and teach at the college, as the archdeacon was known to be recommending the closure of the college.
+Initial suspicion falls on one of the priests who run the college and teach there, as the archdeacon was known to be recommending the closure of the college and disposal of its art treasures.

-Two more murders follow and, after all present have been questioned, several secrets become known - including the fact that one of the students is unknowingly the son of one of the lay lecturers and that, through his mother, he will inherit the property, should it be closed and sold.
+Another murder follows and, after all present have been questioned, several secrets become known - including the fact that one of the students is unknowingly the son of one of the lay teachers and that, through his mother, he will inherit the property, should it be closed and sold.
 Forensic evidence clinches the case against the lecturer and he confesses.
 The college is closed and the student inherits the proceeds.

 In this novel, Dalgliesh meets and begins a relationship with Dr Emma Lavenham, a visiting teacher from the University of Cambridge.